mesonbuild/meson/docs/markdown/Reference-manual.md

 process.
 This function provides a way for projects (and subprojects) to report this information in a clear way.

-The content is a serie of key/value pairs grouped into sections.
+The content is a series of key/value pairs grouped into sections.
 If the section keyword argument is omitted, those key/value pairs are implicitly grouped into a section with no title. key/value pairs can optionally be grouped into a dictionary, but keep in mind that dictionaries does not guarantee ordering. `key` must be string,